Expansion of Macedonia under Philip II: Breakdown of the Peace

 Although Demosthenes had been a principal architect of the Peace of Philocrates, almost as soon as it was made, he wished to be rid of it.
 Over the next few years, Demosthenes became leader of the "war-party" in Athens, and at every opportunity he sought to undermine the peace: "His method was simple and effective.
 He kept hammering away at untruths until enough Athenians came to believe them."
 Demosthenes believed that all Philip's successes were due to his bribery and corruption of the Greeks, a view which, although there is little evidence for it, became commonplace until re-examined by modern historians.
 Conversely, there was also a substantial body of feeling in Athens, led by Aeschines, that the peace should be maintained and developed.

 From 343 BC onwards, in order to try to disrupt the peace, Demosthenes and his followers used every expedition and action of Philip to argue that he was breaking the peace.
-One of the first points of conflict may have been Thassos and the north Aegean piracy.
+One of the first points of conflict may have been Thasos and the north Aegean piracy.
 The weakening of Athens' naval hegemony and the use of privateers in the last war had led to a resurgence of piracy.
 In parallel, Philip's continually improving financial situation had allowed him to start building a navy by 342 BC, something that did not pass undetected in Athens.
 Philip's new navy had occupied the small island of Halonnesus in the northern Aegean after expelling the pirates who had seized the island.
 Its return during the Philocrates peace became a diplomatic claim by the orator Hegesippus, a Demosthenes supporter.
 In general, the anti-Macedonian party had allowed or promoted the use of the island of Thasos, in front of the Macedonian and Thracian coastline, as a pirate safe harbor.
 The Athenians also made similar use of other islands and ports in Thrace.
-Thassos' internal politics was in the meantime divided between pro and ant-Aathenian parties with their continental interests having been seized by Philip during his earlier conquests.
+Thasos' internal politics was in the meantime divided between pro and anti-Athenian parties with their continental interests having been seized by Philip during his earlier conquests.
 Demosthenes refers to Thasos as independent in 340 but the subsequent references to Thasos had been construed by scholars like Rubensohn as suggesting it may have fallen to Philip in 340–338.